ChurchCRM/CRM/CONTRIBUTING.md

     * do
     * switch
     * try, catch, finally
+* All close braces should be on their own line.

 #### Spaces
-* A spaces should occur:
+* A space should occur:
-    * before the parentheses in the following statements:
+    * Inside the parentheses in the following statements:
         * if, elseif
         * for, foreach
         * while
         * catch
         * switch
-    * before and after the following statements:
+    * Before and after the following elements:
         * Binary operators ( < > == )
         * Ternary Operators ( $b ? $a : $b )
         * String Concatenation Operator ' . '